Biostatistics

 About the Program

-Students in the Master of Science in Biostatistics program gain the skills necessary to apply statistical, mathematical, and computational techniques to scientific research in health-related fields, including medicine, epidemiology, and public health.
-Biostatistics is an integral and indispensable tool in improving health and reducing illness.
+Students in the Master of Science in Biostatistics program gain the skills necessary to apply statistical, mathematical and computational techniques to scientific research in health-related fields, including medicine, epidemiology and public health.
+Biostatistics is an integral and indispensable tool in improving health and reducing illness through efficient and appropriate analysis of data collected to answer health-related research questions.
 Biostatisticians play essential roles in designing studies and analyzing research data.
-Graduates are employed in public health research and service organizations, university research groups, hospitals, pharmaceutical companies, health-related industries, and government.
-The demand for biostatisticians in the job market has been consistently strong.
+MS graduates are often employed in public health research and service organizations, university research groups, hospitals, pharmaceutical companies, health-related industries, contract research organizations, policy think tanks, foundations and government.
+The demand for biostatisticians in the job market has been consistently strong and growing for the past decade.
 New technologies are generating an unprecedented amount of data which present exciting opportunities for biostatisticians with strong computational skills.

-The program provides students with a thorough understanding of biostatistical methods, strong computational skills, and the ability to apply this knowledge to research focusing on health-related problems.
-The program prepares students to handle the quantitative and computational aspects of a research project including study design, data collection and management, developing analysis plans, conducting analyses, and reporting findings both orally and in writing.
-Coursework includes statistical theory and methods, computing and data management, epidemiology, and general public health topics.
-Incorporated into the second year is a two quarter-long practicum experience working on a real academic, government, or industry project in a sponsoring organization setting.
+The program provides students with a thorough understanding of biostatistical methods, strong computational and communication skills and the ability to apply this knowledge to research focusing on health-related problems.
+The program equips students with the relevant skills to handle the quantitative and computational aspects of a research project including study design, data collection and management, developing analysis plans, conducting analyses and reporting findings both orally and in writing.
+Coursework includes statistical theory and methods, computing and data management, epidemiology and general public health topics.
+A highlight of the program is the incorporation of a faculty-guided practicum experience working on a real academic, government, or industry project in a sponsoring organization setting.
 The practicum-based research project will involve the application of biostatistical analysis to a problem of significance to the sponsoring academic, government, or industry organization with joint oversight provided by a department faculty member and an on-site PhD-level biostatistician.

 Major Competencies